migramirez2/Harmony-ONE/progress/diego-nava.md

+2023-12-17 Sun: I started the week aiding Konstantine with the leader rotation feature aiming to enable external validators to participate in the consensus.
+We successfully tested the feature on the devnet, and I am working on enabling few external validators to test the feature further.

+Additionally, I merged a PR to fix the issue with the eth_getTransactionByHash method.
+I also reviewed and merged a PR to fix the issue with the eth_getTransactionReceipt method.

+Towards the middle of the week, I shifted my focus with helping on the most recent hardfork.
+I reviewed a PR fixing the issue, engaged in discussions with the team and took preventive measures which we will disclose in the near future.

+I executed the upgrade in testnet and mainnet internal nodes and coordinated the upgrade with binance.

+---
 2023-12-10 Sun: This week, I focused on the protocol aspect of our project.
 I reopened a previously submitted Pull Request (PR) to address a rate-fix issue.
 This PR aims to correct a bug identified post-HIP30, where under certain circumstances, some delegators were incorrectly set to a 5% rate instead of the minimum 7%.

 Additionally, I opened another PR to resolve an inconsistency in the from field in the transaction method responses.
 This discrepancy was noted between the hmy_ and eth_ responses.